MBekiroglu/Rabbit-Population-Simulator/README.md

-# RabbitSimulator2020
+# Rabbit Population Simulator
-Rabbit simulation task
+The purpose of this project was to create a Rabbit Population Simulator

 ## ----- Phase 1 -----